Activate Power mode

 You click the Setting button adjacent tot the Power Mode button to display the Application dialog box and define the application for your test.

-The travel agency application you will be testing is currently running on your computer, so you click Quick Add, select you application from the list and Sprinter automatically defines the application for you.
+The travel agency application you are testing is currently running on your computer, so you click Quick Add, select you application from the list and Sprinter automatically defines the application for you.

-During the test you are going to run, you will need to enter data into a few forms in your application.
+During the test you are going to run, you need to enter data into several forms within your application.
 To make the data entry process faster and less error-prone, you configure data injection so it can automatically fill the forms in your application with the data from your spreadsheet.

 To use data injection, you need to create one or more files (data sets) that contain the data you want to use in your application.
 The column headings in the data set must match the field names of the fields in your application where you want the data injected.
 For example, to create a column for a field labeled